top-guns/etl-gun/README.md

 # Usage

-Require the RxJS-ETL-Kit library in the desired file to make it accessible.
+Require the RxJs-ETL-Kit library in the desired file to make it accessible.

 Introductory example: postgresql -> .csv
 ```js